akamola/laura1/README.md

 - Shutdown the Raspberry Pi: `sudo shutdown -h 0` and remove all cables
 - Put the Dragino LoRa/GPS HAT on the Raspberry Pi
 - Restart the Raspberry Pi (if you have LAN/WiFi and SSH enabled you only need to plug the power cable in)
+- Use `sudo raspi-config` and enable SPI (see point 5: "Interfacing Options")
 - Install git: `sudo apt-get install git`

 Now you have to decide if you want to setup a experimental *Local LoRaWAN Gateway* or a *The Things Network Gateway*.